rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ### Stage 5: Final Classification
 The final classification records the final confirmed classification of the case as it relates to the initial diagnosis.
 The stage also captures optional data on discharge clinical diagnosis and sequelae present at discharge.

+### Notifications
+Notifications have been configured to trigger out-bound messages from the system:
+* Lab Results Ready: this program notification can be used to alert user groups such as district health staff, surveillance officers or facility staff by message, email or SMS (with gateway configured) when lab results are available and updated in the system.
+The notification is triggered when the Lab Results program stage is marked as 'completed'.

 ### Program Rules
-Program rules are used extensively throughout the tracker program to show/hide data elements, program stages and program stage sections based on the initial diagnosis selected during enrollment.
+Program rules are used extensively throughout the tracker program to show/hide data elements, program stages and program stage sections based on the tracked entity attribute 'clinical diagnosis' selected during enrollment.

+Program rules are also used for validation, such as warnings and error messages to ensure the standard Epid number format is followed.

 A complete list of program rules is inluded in the metadata reference file for the package, accessed at [dhis2.org/who-package-downloads](https://dhis2.org/who-package-downloads)